Signs Your Child May Benefit from a Psychoeducational Evaluation: A Parent’s Guide

 • Strong verbal understanding but weaker independent reading comprehension

-• Spelling that remains inconsistent despite instruction
+• Spelling that stays inconsistent despite instruction

-• Math facts not becoming automatic
+• Math facts that are not becoming automatic

-• Difficulty solving multi-step word problems
+• Difficulty with multi-step word problems

 • Homework taking significantly longer than expected

-• Frequent loss of materials or incomplete assignments
+• Frequent lost materials or incomplete assignments

 • Emotional outbursts or shutdowns around schoolwork

-• Increasing anxiety about academic performance
+• Growing anxiety about academic performance

 Managing New Demands and Staying Organized (Ages 11 to 14)